 Guardian of Minor Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child (who is a minor) to a temporary guardian in the case that the parent may not be present during a medical emergency.
+A guardian of minor power of attorney allows a parent or guardian to grant decision-making rights over their child (who is a minor) to a temporary guardian in the event that the parent or guardian may not be present during a medical emergency.